What are internationalized domain names (IDNs)?

 - Make sure the 'Web directory' field also shows this same text.

-- Scroll down and click the Fully host this domain button.
+- Scroll down and click Fully host this domain.

 - A success message displays notifying you that hosting has been configured.

 Keep in mind that most modern browsers display IDNs properly, but if your visitors are not using browsers that support IDNs, they may not be able to access your international domain name with their browser.

 Some international registrars have changed the way they handle TLDs.
 The registrations no longer include reference to the nameservers themselves but instead they reference an NSSET ID.
 You must register a group of nameservers to get this ID, then you can use it when registering the domain.
 The advantage is claimed to be that you can edit NSSET (change the nameservers) and this is applied to all domains referencing the same NSSET.